creekwearable/CreekSDK/Example/Pods/Target Support Files/Pods-CreekSDK_Example/Pods-CreekSDK_Example-acknowledgements.markdown

 ## 5. DATA.

 **a) Data Collection.** The software may collect information about you and your use of the software, and send that to Microsoft.
 Microsoft may use this information to provide services and improve our products and services.
-You may opt-out of many of these scenarios, but not all, as described in the product documentation.Â There are also some features in the software that may enable you to collect data from users of your applications.
+You may opt-out of many of these scenarios, but not all, as described in the product documentation.
+There are also some features in the software that may enable you to collect data from users of your applications.
 If you use these features to enable data collection in your applications, you must comply with applicable law, including providing appropriate notices to users of your applications.
 You can learn more about data collection and use in the help documentation and the privacy statement at <https://aka.ms/privacy>.
 Your use of the software operates as your consent to these practices.

 **b) Processing of Personal Data**.
 To the extent Microsoft is a processor or subprocessor of personal data in connection with the software, Microsoft makes the commitments in the European Union General Data Protection Regulation Terms of the Online Services Terms to all customers effective May 25, 2018, at <https://docs.microsoft.com/legal/gdpr>.